 Alps - Day 10 : Stelvio

-When we got up it was light out.
+When we woke up it was light out.
 My phone had gotten wet at night and didn't work anymore.

 Bram is waking up

 We went to find food in the village's center.
 I felt there was something soft in my shoe.
-It would probably be a slug, as those had been on our bivy bags in the morning.
-While we were eating I had a look, unfortunately I was right.
-The Stelvio started right away, which is a quite famous climb.
-It had been a cold night so our muscles felt stiff and not well rested.
+It figured it was a slug, as those had been on our bivy bags in the morning.
+While we were eating I had a look.
+Unfortunately, I was right.
+The Stelvio started right away, which is quite a famous climb.
+It had been a cold night, so our muscles felt stiff and not well rested.
 We started meandering up the mountain.
-Then followed a long straight section, that still was pretty steep.
+We then followed a long straight section that still was pretty steep.
 We looked out over a series of hairpin turns going up the mountain.
 In total the climb has 48.

 The first set of of hairpin turns

 Bram's view for three weeks

 After two hours we reached a less steep plateau.
 By then we were also pretty tired.
 It started to rain harder and became cold.

 After the endless straight section we reached another set of hairpin turns.
 Four hours after we had started we arrived at the top.

 There were many souvenir shops at the summit.
 As soon as we got near them a salesperson started to talk to us.
 They also had plastic birds that began to whistle when we passed them.
 In France they also had those annoying things.
 Bram bought a hat for his collection and I purchased a small cowbell.
 We asked someone to take a picture of us.